 Allen & Overy means Allen & Overy LLP and/or its affiliated undertakings.
 Allen & Overy LLP is a limited liability partnership registered in England and Wales with registered number OC306763.
-Allen & Overy LLP is authorised and regulated by the Solicitors Regulation Authority of England and Wales (SRA number 401323).
+Allen & Overy LLP is authorised and regulated by the Solicitors Regulation Authority of England and Wales.